github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 Running ``codeql pack download <scope>/<pack>``
 -----------------------------------------------

-To run a pack that someone else has created, you must download it by running the following command:
+To run a pack that someone else has created, you must first download it by running the following command:

 ::